Rishil96/api-development-python/api-notes.md

 1. Simply write one line of code in our main file which will create all the tables represented by our models if it doesn't already exist.
 `models.Base.metadata.create_all(bind=engine)`
+2. Pass the below code as a function parameter in routes to get a database connection `db: Session = Depends(get_db)`.
+Import Session from sqlalchemy.orm and Depends from fastapi

 ---
+- Important note: SQLAlchemy only creates a table if it does not exist, suppose we update an existing model which we would like to reflect in the database table, it won't work as SQLAlchemy will check if the __tablename__ of that model exists and if yes then it will not touch it even though it was modified in code.
+- We would normally initialize the tables with Alembic which we will learn later on.